Trivium (band)

 Trivium is an American heavy metal band from Orlando, Florida, formed in 1999.
-The band comprises vocalist and guitarist Matt Heafy, guitarist Corey Beaulieu, bassist Paolo Gregoletto, and drummer Alex Bent.
+The band's creative core comprises three long-time members; vocalist and guitarist Matt Heafy (joined in 1999), guitarist Corey Beaulieu (joined in 2003), and bassist Paolo Gregoletto (joined in 2004).
+The band has changed drummers numerous times, with Alex Rüdinger becoming the most recent addition in October 2025.

 The band's debut album Ember to Inferno was their only album released through Lifeforce Records in 2003.
 In 2004, they were signed to Roadrunner Records where they have stayed ever since.
 The band has released ten studio albums and over twenty singles to date.
 Their tenth studio album, In the Court of the Dragon, was released in 2021.
 The band has sold over one million albums worldwide and was nominated for a Grammy for the song "Betrayer" at the 61st Annual Grammy Awards in 2019 for Best Metal Performance.

 History

 Formation and Ember to Inferno (1999–2004)

-The band formed in 1999.
-At his eighth-grade talent show, Matt Heafy performed a cover version of "No Leaf Clover" by Metallica.
-Singer Brad Lewter noticed Heafy and later asked him to try out for his band as lead guitarist.
+The band formed in 1999, choosing the name "Trivium" from a Latin three-way intersection to describe their music as combining metalcore, melodic death metal and thrash metal.
+Singer Brad Lewter then saw Heafy performing a cover version of "No Leaf Clover" by Metallica at Heafy's eighth-grade talent show and later asked him to try out for his band as lead guitarist.
 The pair went over to drummer Travis Smith's house where they played a rendition of Metallica's "For Whom the Bell Tolls".
-Impressed with Heafy's performance, they accepted him into the band known as "Trivium", which is a Latin three-way intersection they used to explain their music as combining metalcore, melodic death metal and thrash metal.
+Impressed with Heafy's performance, they accepted him into the band.
 Lewter played a number of local gigs with the band before departing about a year later.
-In mid-2001 Trivium parted ways with its bassist.
+In mid-2001, Trivium parted ways with its bassist.
 Trivium asked Richie Brown from local black metal band Mindscar to fill in on bass duties until a full-time member could be brought in.
 A string of successful shows followed and then a search was conducted for a permanent bassist.
+In 2001, the band played at a fundraiser for Chuck Schuldiner.

 In late 2002, Trivium went into the recording studio to record its first high-quality demo disc.
 A copy of the demo was heard by German label Lifeforce which signed Trivium, and the band entered a studio to record its debut album, Ember to Inferno.
 Lead guitarist Corey Beaulieu joined after the recording of the album.
-In 2004, Paolo Gregoletto joined as the band's bassist, replacing Brent Young, before a tour with Machine Head.
-The album Ember to Inferno managed to garner the interest of Roadrunner Records representatives, who later signed Trivium to the label.
+In 2004, Paolo Gregoletto joined as the band's bassist, replacing Brent Young before a tour with Machine Head.
+Ember to Inferno managed to garner the interest of Roadrunner Records representatives, who later signed Trivium to the label.
 The band then began writing songs for their major label debut.